Please note that this article contains graphic pictorial evidence.

 A quartering shot with a DRT 175 grain .308 caliber bullet.
 This shot was taken at an extended range, typical of mountain hunting.
 The kill was very fast.

-RWS also offer a bullet design similar to DRT, but again, this ammunition is not readily available worldwide and the technology is still very young.
+RWS also offer a powder metal bullet design.
+The Evo Green is based on the traditional H-Mantel projectile design and features a tough rear core and frangible front core.
+But again, this ammunition is not readily available worldwide and the technology is still very young.
 In the below video clip, an RWS representative admits to the problems of slow killing when using a typical high weight retention mono copper bullet and how the Evo Green bullet was designed in an attempt to overcome these problems.

 Another bullet maker of interest is Lehigh Defense.
 This company produce 'weight shedding' homogenous copper bullets which offer much greater energy transfer than tradioonal homogenous copper bullet designs.
 Lehigh have indicated that my own research was instrumental in their product development.
 I would like to extend my thanks in turn to Lehigh for listening and being willing to go against the flow and do what is right (killing) rather than what is easy (marketing).
 In very plains terms, the more weight a bullet retains - the more energy it will retain in the absence of high velocity.
 If the bullet cannot shed weight, its performance is dependent on hydraulic forces which in the small bores means high velocity.
 There is no point quoting energy figures if you cannot transfer this energy to the target.
 Yet with a weight shedding design such as the Lehigh combined with broad and deep hollow points, we can obtain clean and fast kills across the velocity spectrum.
 And by weight shedding I do not mean just the loss of petals at the ogive.
 Cutting Edge are yet another bullet maker working towards weight shedding copper bullet designs with their Raptor and Laser bullets.